 Some people are going to be a mix of a couple of different categories, just do your best to read between the lines.
 I’ll explain the categories in roughly the order that I consider least to most complicated.

 ‘Stubborn’ isn’t a reference to body-fat type, but to mental attitude.
 These people are unhappy with their lack of progress but refuse to change their diet or training method(s) because they are stuck in some form of dogma.
 Until their frustration overwhelms their stubbornness these people can’t be helped.

 A subcategory of these folks are those that hold (fairly) firmly onto the belief that one style of dieting or training is suitable for all goals at all times.
 Three examples:

 • The person that insists on low-carbing, at all times, despite their struggles in a lean-mass gaining phase.

-• The guy that insists on keeping 5 crossfit WODs in their weekly training plan while attempting to diet.
-This is ostensibly in an attempt to keep up their metabolic conditioning because… that’s what their favourite MMA fighter – with their entire team of experts around them and their job on the line – manages to do.
+• The guy that insists on keeping 5 CrossFit WODs in their weekly training plan while attempting to diet.
+This is ostensibly in an attempt to keep up their metabolic conditioning because… that’s what their favorite MMA fighter – with their entire team of experts around them and their job on the line – manages to do.
 You don’t want to do this.
 This completely knackers your recovery capacity when it’s in short supply, ramping up physiological stress, and it’s going to set you up for failure or injury.
-(There’s a great article called ‘Muscle Math’ covering this principle by Greg Nuckols here.)

 This subcategory of folks are sometimes saveable with a little nudge in the right direction.
 But as the saying goes, you can lead a horse to water but you can’t make it drink.
 Sometimes people just need to fail multiple times before changing their ways.
 That can be an essential part of the learning process, and trying to push people into something will just fray your friendships.